From Vision 2020

-Stormwater is the water running off developed areas during and shortly after rain.
+Stormwater is the water running off developed areas in excess of natural runoff during and shortly after rain.
 If it is muddy, has a film on it, or smells bad, it likely contains something other than what fell from the sky as rainwater.
-In fact, even if it is clear with no odor, it could still contain excess nutrients from a recent application of fertilizer, as well as residual herbicides or insecticides applied to plantings.
-The increased quantity and speed of water running off can also adversely impact stream channels, cause flooding, and limit groundwater recharge.
+Even if it is clear with no odor, it could still contain excess nutrients from a recent application of fertilizer, or residual herbicides or insecticides applied to plantings.
+The increased quantity and speed of the water running off itself can also adversely impact stream channels, cause flooding, and limit groundwater recharge.

 Much of Carrboro was developed before stormwater was regulated.
 Retrofitting existing development is more expensive and difficult than planning for stormwater mitigation during new development.
 Nevertheless, when it comes to helping reduce the impacts of stormwater on our properties, creeks, streams, and rivers, there is a lot we all can do.